SolaceProducts/pubsubplus-aws-ha-quickstart/README.md

 Look for `AWS::IAM::Role` in the templates source for the list of required IAM roles to create the stacks.

-# How to Deploy PubSub+ EBS in an HA Group
+# How to Deploy PubSub+ Software Event Broker in an HA Group

 This is a two step process:

-**Step 1**: Obtain a reference to the Docker image of the Solace PubSub+ EBS to be deployed
+**Step 1**: Obtain a reference to the Docker image of the event broker to be deployed

-First, decide which [Solace PubSub+ EBS](https://docs.solace.com/Solace-SW-Broker-Set-Up/Setting-Up-SW-Brokers.htm ) edition and version is suitable to your use case.
+First, decide which [Solace PubSub+ Software Event Broker](https://docs.solace.com/Solace-SW-Broker-Set-Up/Setting-Up-SW-Brokers.htm ) edition and version is suitable to your use case.

 The Docker image reference can be:

 *	A public or accessible private Docker registry repository name with an optional tag.
-This is the recommended option if using PubSub+ EBS Standard.
+This is the recommended option if using PubSub+ Software Event Broker Standard.
 The default is to use the latest event broker image [available from Docker Hub](https://hub.docker.com/r/solace/solace-pubsub-standard/ ) as `solace/solace-pubsub-standard:latest`, or use a specific version [tag](https://hub.docker.com/r/solace/solace-pubsub-standard/tags/ ).

 *	A Docker image download URL
-     * If using Solace PubSub+ EBS Enterprise Evaluation Edition, go to the Solace Downloads page.
-For the image reference, copy and use the download URL in the Solace PubSub+ EBS Enterprise Evaluation Edition Docker Images section.
+     * If using Solace PubSub+ Software Event Broker Enterprise Evaluation Edition, go to the Solace Downloads page.
+For the image reference, copy and use the download URL in the Solace PubSub+ Software Event Broker Enterprise Evaluation Edition Docker Images section.

-         | PubSub+ EBS Enterprise Evaluation Edition<br/>Docker Image
+         | PubSub+ Software Event Broker Enterprise Evaluation Edition<br/>Docker Image
          | :---: |
          | 90-day trial version of PubSub+ Enterprise |
          | [Get URL of Evaluation Docker Image](http://dev.solace.com/downloads#eval ) |